 So, if you are in the business of creating memorable entertainment in such a competitive atmosphere, how do you do it?
 In fact, how do you do it and keep it going for twenty years?

-Well for Cirque du Soleil and the MGM Grand Hotel, the show DOES go on… twenty years later.
+Well, for Cirque du Soleil and the MGM Grand Hotel, the show DOES go on… twenty years later.

 In conjunction with McLaren Engineering, the stage for the Cirque show “KA” is still being lifted in the air by Atlantic Hydraulic Systems.

-Now the term stage may be an understatement.
-This is actually the world’s largest stage, weighing in at 200 tons, and lifting 70 feet in the air at two feet per second as it tilts 100 degrees.
+Now, the term stage may be an understatement.
+This is actually the world’s largest stage, weighing in at 200 tons and lifting 70 feet in the air at two feet per second as it tilts 100 degrees.
 It’s a marvel that truly challenges people’s perception… accomplished through a 4,000-horsepower hydraulic power unit and control system designed, engineered, and manufactured by Atlantic Hydraulic Systems.

-Little did the audience know on opening night in February 2005 how long the stage took to become reality… with a phone call three years prior.
+Little did the audience know on opening night in February 2005 how long the stage took to become a reality… with a phone call three years prior.
 All they saw was a show that seemed to defy gravity… a fact that did not escape the New York Times as they entitled their review “Fire, Acrobatics and Most of All, Hydraulics.”
 And 20 years later, the show is still making people gasp with delight and terror at the same time.

 KA was just one of many entertainment projectsthat depend on Atlantic firepower utilizing its hydraulic power units & hydraulic controls.
 These include Broadway shows such as The Lion King, Wicked, Phantom of the Opera, Les Misérables and many more.